15 amazing days of outback adventures from Adelaide to Darwin!

 Day 2 - Adelaide – Flinders Ranges

 Sitting pretty in the Clare Valley, Knappstein Enterprise Winery produces sweet-scented rieslings and mineral-rich reds.
 The only thing that distracts from your glass is the setting: all rolling fields of vines and wide blue skies.
 Hawker lies just to the north, the town inspiring artist Jeff Morgan to paint enormous panoramas capturing the outback.
 Drop in to see his works, plus the memorabilia he has collected over the years.
-The best is yet to come, as you arrive at Wilpena Pound Resort in the shadows of a vast natural amphitheatre.
+The best is yet to come, as you arrive at Wilpena Pound Resort in the shadows of a vast natural amphitheatre, a MAKE TRAVEL MATTER® Experience.

 Day 3 - Flinders Ranges – Port Augusta